 People expect that products made from recycled tires will deliver ecological benefits when compared to the use of (new) materials they displace.
-Putting numbers to this expectation was at the heart of the “Scrap Tire Life Cycle Assessment (LCA),” a study that involved the elective participation of seven members of the Canadian Association of Tire Recycling Agencies (CATRA).
-The study included collection and analysis of participating tire recycling agencies using data spanning 2017 – 2020, and in Spring 2022, participants received their individual LCA report.
+Putting numbers to this expectation was at the heart of the “Scrap Tire Life Cycle Assessment (LCA),” an benchmark study that involves the elective participation of seven members of the Canadian Association of Tire Recycling Agencies (CATRA).
+The current study includes collection and analysis of participating tire recycling agencies using data spanning 2019 – 2022, and each year, participants receive their updated individual LCA report.
 The engagement of a critical review panel ensured that the methodology of analysis and reporting aligns with the requirements of the International Organization for Standardization (ISO 14044).

 What is an ISO Critical Review?

 The LCA report underwent the critical review process in accordance with ISO standards.
 The purpose of a critical review is to ensure studies are performed in a manner consistent with ISO methodology and best practices, and that the conclusions of a report are supported by the data used.
 The LCA review found that the report was in conformance with ISO standards, the methods used to carry out the LCA are scientifically valid, and the findings are supported by the information presented.
 Note: the provincial model and findings for Ontario were included in the scope of the critical review, the individual provincial report was not.